 I typically run defrag on my HDD to optimize performance.
 Can I still defragment once it's accelerated with Intel® Optane™ memory?

-Once you enable Intel® Optane™ memory, both Intel® Optane™ memory and the accelerated SATA drive appear as one SSD volume to the operating system.
+Once you enable Intel® Optane™ memory, both Intel® Optane™ memory and the accelerated drive appear as one SSD volume to the operating system.
 As a result, the options for defrag aren't available.

 Does Intel® Optane™ memory use write-back or write-through caching techniques?